saferpay/jsonapi/texts/06_ErrorHandling_CommonErrors.md

 </pre>

 <hr />
-+ **NO_CONTRACT**: In this case, you are either asking for a payment method, that is not activated on your account, or the requested currency is not set up for you.
+<p><strong>NO_CONTRACT:</strong> In this case, you are either asking for a payment method, that is not activated on your account, or the requested currency is not set up for you.</p>

 <p>Example:</p>
 <pre class="prettyprint">